gxchain/docs/docs/guide/apis.md

 ### `get_witness_by_account`

-Obtain the information of the public trust node according to `account_id`, including the node public key, the total number of votes, the number of missing blocks, etc.
+Obtain the information of the trust node according to `account_id`, including the public key, the total votes, missing blocks, etc.

 params: ```<account_id>```